orion-services/users/README.md

 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/users-0.0.1-runner`
+You can then execute your native executable with: `./target/users-0.0.6-runner`

+For detailed instructions on building and running containers (JVM and native), see the [Running the Service Documentation](docs/running/Running.md).

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.